TrellixVulnTeam/swahilipython_SCMU/Doc/install/index.rst

 First, consider that many Linux distributions put Python in :file:`/usr`, rather than the more traditional :file:`/usr/local`.
 This is entirely appropriate, since in those cases Python is part of "the system" rather than a local add-on.
-However, if you are installing Python modules from source, you probably want them to go in :file:`/usr/local/lib/python2.{X}` rather than :file:`/usr/lib/python2.{X}`.
+However, if you are installing Python modules kutoka source, you probably want them to go in :file:`/usr/local/lib/python2.{X}` rather than :file:`/usr/lib/python2.{X}`.
 This can be done with ::

    /usr/bin/python setup.py install --prefix=/usr/local

-Another possibility is a network filesystem where the name used to write to a remote directory is different from the name used to read it: for example, the Python interpreter accessed as :file:`/usr/local/bin/python` might search for modules in :file:`/usr/local/lib/python2.{X}`, but those modules would have to be installed to, say, :file:`/mnt/{@server}/export/lib/python2.{X}`.
+Another possibility is a network filesystem where the name used to write to a remote directory is different kutoka the name used to read it: for example, the Python interpreter accessed as :file:`/usr/local/bin/python` might search for modules in :file:`/usr/local/lib/python2.{X}`, but those modules would have to be installed to, say, :file:`/mnt/{@server}/export/lib/python2.{X}`.
 This could